 We now have 4 years’ experience of research with ReITheR.
 In the future, we propose to go further, to develop, implement and test solutions using a meta-research approach.
-Here are the future research projects we will be involved in.
-Hopefully.
+Here are the future research projects we are (or hopefully will be) involved in.

 Open Science to Increase Reproducibility in Science (OSIRIS)

 While over the past decade many interventions to improve reproducibility have been introduced, targeted at funders, publishers, or individual researchers, only few of them have been empirically tested.
 OSIRIS aims to fill this gap by systematically gathering knowledge on the underlying drivers, testing effective evidence-based solutions, identifying incentives for reproducibility by stakeholders, and embedding reproducibility in research design.OSIRIS project has received funding from the European Union’s Horizon Europe research and innovation programme under the grant agreement No. 101094725.

 Registered drug approvals: an open science pathway for drug approvals and health technology assessments (OPEN&FAIR)